Skip to main content

 The Average – Maximum Formula

-To calculate safety stock with it, you need to know your maximum lead times as well as your maximum demand.
+To calculate safety stock by using the average-maximum formula, you need to know your stock keeping units’ (SKUs) maximum lead times as well as their maximum demand.

-Then add the average lead time to the largest delay of the material you are trying to calculate safety stock for.
+Then add the average lead time to the largest delay of the SKU you are trying to calculate safety stock for.

-Now you have the material’s maximum lead time.
+Now you have the SKU’s maximum lead time.

 Let us round it up and that makes your optimal safety stock 13 units.